KeyboardKit/website/pages/pro.md

 ## Local autocomplete

+KeyboardKit Pro unlocks a local autocomplete engine that provides basic autocomplete suggestions as the user types on the keyboard.

-The local autocomplete engine is currently not predictable, which means that it will autocomplete the current word, but not predict new words based on previously typed text.
+The local autocomplete engine is currently not predictable.
+It will autocomplete the currently typed word, but not predict new words based on previously typed text.

 ## Remote autocomplete

-The remote autocomplete provider engine lets you connect your keyboard to a remote provider, such as an external API och web service.
+KeyboardKit Pro unlocks a remote autocomplete engine that lets you connect your keyboard to a remote autocomplete service, such as an external API or web service.

-Remote autocomplete makes it possible to provide more powerful suggestions and predictions, since the memory limit of iOS extensions doesn't limit the remote engine.
-However, remote autocomplete requires full access and an Internet connection.
+Remote autocomplete makes it possible to provide more powerful suggestions and predictions, since iOS extensions limit how much memory your autocomplete engine can consume.

+Remote autocomplete also makes it possible to adjust and improve the autocomplete capabilities without having to ship new versions of the app.

+ However, remote autocomplete requires full access and an Internet connection, so it may be a good idea to combine local and remote autocomplete whenever possible.

+## Additional Views

+KeyboardKit Pro adds a bunch of additional views.
+Check the documentation for more information.